airyhq/airy/docs/docs/guides/contributing-components.md

 :::

-`Airy` is fundamentally a collection of components.
-When you [install `Airy`](../getting-started/installation/introduction.md), you get a few components out-of-the-box which form the infrastructure to install other components and begin using the platform.

-These core components are:
+Airy's functions are provided by components ready for _plug and play_.
+With every [installation of Airy](../getting-started/installation/introduction.md) we bundle a few default components to get started:

 1. airy-controller
 2. api-admin